Infineon/mtb-example-btsdk-cyw208xx-data-logger/README.md

          ![](./images/figure2.png)

-         Instead of manually setting the UART port in the makefile, you can connect the boards one at a time to program the applications, and then connect both boards once programming is done.
+         Instead of manually setting the UART port in the makefile, you can connect the boards one at a time to program the applications, and then connect both boards when programming is done.

       3. Select the application project, *CYW208xx_Data_logger.dual_spi_master*, in the Project Explorer.
 In the **Quick Panel**, scroll down, and click the **\<Application Name> Program** as shown in [Figure 3](#figure-3-programming-the-cyw208xx-device-from-modustoolbox).
 Repeat this step to program the other board with *CYW208xx_Data_logger.spi_slave_sensor* and ensure that the UART port selected is for the other board.